raramer/Undefinable/README.md

 ## Serialization

 There currently isn't a great story for serialization without adding dependencies on third-party nuget packages.
-For now I suggest avoiding using an Undefinable<T> in situations where it might be serialized.
+For now, avoid using an Undefinable&lt;T&gt; in situations where it might be serialized.